A Message from the Principal

 Dear Washington Families:

 We are fortunate to have supportive parents who care about their children’s education and we welcome parent participation at school.
-Our PTO meets the second Tuesday of each month at 6:30 p.m. and all families are invited to attend.
+Our PTO meets the second Thursday of each month at 6:30 p.m. in the Library Media Center, and all families are invited to attend.

 At Washington School, we're committed to collaborating with families and community - because we recognize that together we can make a difference in the lives of the children here.
 We look forward to your support and encourage your participation in any way possible.
 Please do not hesitate to contact me if I may be of assistance.